zsparal/api-documentation/source/payments/place-a-hold-for-a-payment.rst

       -d "amount[value]=10.00" \
       -d "description=Capture for order #12345"

 Captures have their own status.
-We will call your webhook the status changes.
+We will call your webhook when the status changes.

 *pending*
   The capture is created but is not yet processed.